obsidiandynamics/meteor/README.md

 Further assigning storage responsibilities to replicas is intractable in the dynamic ecosystem of an IMDG.
 Even with consistent hashing, the amount of data migration would be prohibitive.
 As such, durability in an IMDG is orthogonal concern; the shard leader will delegate to a centralised storage repository for writing and reading long-term data that may no longer be available in grid memory.

-In its present form, HazelQ relies on Hazelcast's `RingbufferStore` to provide unbounded data persistence.
-This lets you plug in a standard database or a disk-backed cache (such as Redis) into HazelQ.
+In its present form, Meteor relies on Hazelcast's `RingbufferStore` to provide unbounded data persistence.
+This lets you plug in a standard database or a disk-backed cache (such as Redis) into Meteor.
 Subscribers will be able to read historical data from a stream, beyond what is accommodated by the underlying ring buffer's capacity.
-In future iterations, the plan for HazelQ is to offer a turnkey orthogonal persistence engine that is optimised for storing large volumes of log-structured data.
+In future iterations, the plan for Meteor is to offer a turnkey orthogonal persistence engine that is optimised for storing large volumes of log-structured data.

 # Roadmap
 * Lanes within streams: **HIGH PRIORITY**
-  - Currently the biggest limitation of HazelQ, particularly when comparing to Kafka and Kinesis.
+  - Currently the biggest limitation of Meteor, particularly when comparing to Kafka and Kinesis.
   - Currently there's no notion of parallelism within a stream.
 Under the current model, messages would have to be mapped to multiple streams and there's no (and should never be) load balancing _across_ streams, as streams are meant to be completely unrelated.
   - Need a set of totally ordered message sequences that roll into a single partially ordered stream.
   - Enables parallel stream processing use cases with multi-subscriber load balancing.
 Paves the way for a fully-fledged message streaming platform.
 * Record versioning and backward compatibility with rolling upgrades: **HIGH PRIORITY**
   - Any changes to the record structure will break older clients when doing a rolling update.
 This means that the only way of upgrading a grid is to either bring it offline, or to terminate subscribers (which requires bespoke code on the application end).
   - Add a version field to the head of a batch.
 A publisher always writes to the ring buffer in the latest (from its perspective) version.
   - Forward compatibility: if a subscriber sees an unsupported message, it will halt processing.
-Assumingly at some point in the near future the subscriber's JVM is restarted and a new version of HazelQ is loaded.
+Assumingly at some point in the near future the subscriber's JVM is restarted and a new version of Meteor is loaded.
   - We could even go as far as automatically unsubscribing the subscriber when it sees an unsupported version, causing a rebalancing of subscriber assignments.
 The lease might bounce around among old subscribers until eventually an upgraded subscriber is elected.
 (Over the upgrade window, the number of old subscribers should diminish rapidly.)
   - Backward compatibility: if a subscriber observes a message of an older version, it will apply a series of transforms to stage-wise upgrade the message to the current schema on the fly.
-As we can't rewrite the messages _in situ_, the HazelQ codebase must retain all schemas and migration rules up to the current version.
+As we can't rewrite the messages _in situ_, the Meteor codebase must retain all schemas and migration rules up to the current version.
 We could use separate project modules to store version-specific schemas and transforms; the apps can include only those dependencies they need.
   - If persistence is available, then upgrades could be made on data _in situ_ with write-back, thus avoiding the need to retain all schemas and transforms in the codebase.
 If the subscriber pull a ring buffer cell with a version that is less than N - 1, then it can fetch from the data store instead.
 The write-back upgrade could be done with older clients still connected to the grid; they would need to halt processing if they encounter a newer schema.
   - Alternatively, we could apply further versioning at the topic level.
 An upgrade would pump messages from one topic to the next, transforming the messages _en route_.
 This could be quite complicated in the presence of older publishers, who will continue to publish to the old stream, unless we atomically cut over all publishers (old and new) to the new stream, and support schema N - 1 in the new stream.
 Also, this approach would interfere with message offsets (although this could be corrected via `RingbufferStore`).
 We might have to bite the bullet and go with stage-wise upgrades.
   - Versioning only applies to the records' on-wire representation; not to their payload schema.
 Payload versioning is the application's concern.